 Universal Life Insurance Definition

-The interest rate is set by the insurance company that issued the policy, and usually remains competitive with market interest rates.
-Most companies offer a bump in the interest rate on the policy after a certain number of years (typically 10 years in force) this bump ranges, but it typically in the range of 50 bps more or less.
+The interest rate is set by the insurance company that issued the policy and usually remains competitive with market interest rates.
+Most companies offer a bump in the interest rate on the policy after a certain number of years (typically 10 years in force) this bump ranges but are typically in the range of 50 bps more or less.

 Of the three main types of life insurance UL is by far the most complex.
 It has a lot of features and a lot of specialized vernacular.
 For a novice first exposed, it can sometimes appear to be a very daunting product, but once broken down, the basics are…well, basic, and it's pretty easy to get a handle on.

 One of the most confusing features of UL is all of the different premiums that get quoted when one looks at an illustration.
 There's Target Premium, Planned Premium, Secondary Guaranteed Premium (sometimes called Guaranteed Premium) 7 Pay Premium, and usually a Premium to Endow with a specific time period.
 Here's what all this means